joel1di1/android-google-plus-omniauth-tutorial/README.md

 	$ bundle
 	$ foreman start

-For the android application :
+For the Android application:

-In the `app.gradle` file
+In the `app.gradle` file:

 - replace the `BASE_URL` config field by your server url.
 - replace the `GOOGLE_SERVER_CLIENT_ID` config field by your web application client id.